dominik-stammbach/dominik-stammbach.github.io/README.md

 ### Current Projects

 - Legal search for public defenders
-- Qualitative interview study on Public Defenders’ Perspectives on AI Adoption, [link to draft on arXiv](https://arxiv.org/pdf/2510.22933) (with Inyoung Cheon, Patty Liu and Peter Henderson)
+- Qualitative interview study on Public Defenders’ Perspectives on AI Adoption: [Link to draft](https://arxiv.org/pdf/2510.22933) (with Inyoung Cheong, Patty Liu and Peter Henderson)

 What kind of AI / computational assistance public defenders need [link to draft on arXiv)